Olivier Giroud: 2016–18: Euro 2016 runner-up and FIFA World Cup triumph

 On 2 June 2017, Giroud scored a hat-trick at Roazhon Park for France in a friendly against Paraguay which finished 5–0 to the hosts.
 In that game, he also become the first player to score a hat-trick for Les Bleus in 17 years.

-On 17 May 2018, he was called up to the 23-man French squad for the 2018 FIFA World Cup in Russia.
+On 17 May 2018, he was called up to the 23-man France squad at the 2018 FIFA World Cup in Russia.
 On 28 May 2018, Giroud scored his 31st international goal for France during a home game against Ireland, equalling Zinedine Zidane's record, and becoming the fourth highest goal scorer of all time for the country.
 Giroud's inclusion in the team as a big man towering over opposing defenders was designed to create more space and freedom for Antoine Griezmann and Kylian Mbappé to generate offensive chances; his role in the team was compared to that of Stéphane Guivarc'h in the 1998 France World Cup-winning side.
 Giroud played in all seven matches, and though he failed to register a shot on target from 13 shots, his physical presence and link-up play was credited with Griezmann and Mbappé each scoring four goals.
 On 30 June 2018, Giroud set up Mbappé's second goal in a 4–3 win over Argentina.
 In the final of the tournament on 15 July, France defeated Croatia 4–2 to win their second FIFA World Cup title.